 Following the destruction of the Second World War, the victorious nations agreed to establish the UN to help preserve the peace.
 Headquartered in New York City in North America, the UN quickly expanded, creating a host of organizations dealing with matters ranging from interstate conflict, to political instability, to disaster relief and climate change.
 Over the years, the UN's influence would wax and wane depending on the geopolitical situation but overall grow as the countries of the world became ever more interdependent.
 In the mid twenty-first century, the UN became the de facto ruler of Antarctica by way of the United Nations Organization for Regulating Colonization of Antarctica (UNORCA).

 Despite some success on Earth, the UN proved unable to exert meaningful influence in space.
 Most new polities and corporations in orbit and on Luna were either ineligible or unwilling to abide by UN oversight.
 One of the few successes was mediating a dispute on Ceres in the 190s AT by creating an administrative center, eventually known as Ceres City, for the four separate colonies then existing.
-The UN served as a frustrated observer on the Inner Council, created in 216 AT (2185 AD) , and proved unable to stop the War for Martian Independence 226-234 AT (2195-2203 AD) .
+The UN served as a frustrated observer on the Inner Council, an organization created in 216 AT (2185 CE) that quickly became the main forum for mitigating major disputes from Sol to the asteroid belt.
 This marked the start of the UN's slow slide into terminal decline.
 On Earth, new competitors emerged such as the South Asian Compact (SAC) that many viewed as a more effective organization.
-In 252 AT (2221 AD), UNORCA was officially abolished and replaced by the Antarctic Free States.
+In 252 AT (2221 CE), UNORCA was officially abolished and replaced by the Antarctic Free States.
 Later in the 23rd century, the Cislunar Alliance would all but replace the UN in matters regarding space.
-In 334 AT (2303 AD) , the UN was finally dissolved, and superseded by the Council of Earth.
+In 334 AT (2303 CE), the UN was finally dissolved, and superseded by the Council of Earth.

 The UN's impact on Terragen society should not be underestimated.
 While often derided then and now as bureaucratic and inefficient, it is important to remember that there were no global wars on Earth while the UN existed.
 Indeed until the reign of GAIA, the UN oversaw the least violent period in Earth's long and storied history, the so called 'Long Peace.'
-The First Federation of Hu and AI would borrow freely from the UN and memetic traces can be seen in many First Fed documents and organizations.
-After the First Federation was dissolved, the Solar Organisation was established using many of the same methods and protocols established by the UN long before.
+The Federation of Sophonts would borrow freely from the UN and memetic traces can be seen in many First Fed documents and organizations.
+After the First Federation was dissolved, the Second Federation and later the Solsys Organisation were established using many of the same methods and protocols established by the UN long before.